jingwenhuang96/certified-aws-developer-associate-notes/1-aws-fundamentals/ebs.md

 * It’s locked to an Availability Zone (AZ)
     * An EBS Volume in us-east-1a cannot be attached to us-east-1b
     * To move a volume across, you first need to snapshot it
+    * Alternatively replicate in the same AZ.
 * Have a provisioned capacity (size in GBs and IOPs)
     * You get billed for all the provisioned capacity
     * You can increase the capacity of the drive over time

+#### IOPS vs Throughput
+* IOPS: measures number of read and write operations per second.
+Important metric for quick transactions, low latency apps, transactional workloads.
+The ability to action reads and writes very quickly.
+  - Provisioned IOPS SSD (IO1 or IO2)
+* Throughput: measures the number of bits read or written per second (MB/s).
+Important metric for large datasets, large I/O size, complex queries.
+The ability to deal with large datasets.
+  - Throughput Optimized HDD (ST1).

 #### EBS Volume Types
 - EBS Volumes come in 4 types
 - GP2 (SSD): General purpose SSD volume that balances price and performance for a wide variety of workloads
-- - SSD: A solid-state drive is a solid-state storage device that uses integrated circuit assemblies to store data persistently, typically using flash memory, and functioning as secondary storage in the hierarchy of computer storage
+  - SSD: A solid-state drive is a solid-state storage device that uses integrated circuit assemblies to store data persistently, typically using flash memory, and functioning as secondary storage in the hierarchy of computer storage
 - IO1 (SSD): Highest-performance SSD volume for mission-critical low-latency or high- throughput workloads
 - ST1 (HDD): Low cost HDD volume designed for frequently accessed, throughput- intensive workloads
+  - HDD: A hard disk drive, hard disk, hard drive, or fixed disk is an electro-mechanical data storage device that stores and retrieves digital data using magnetic storage and one or more rigid rapidly rotating platters coated with magnetic material.
 - SC1 (HDD): Lowest cost HDD volume designed for less frequently accessed workloads
 - EBS Volumes are characterized in Size | Throughput | IOPS
 - When in doubt always consult the AWS documentation